DynamicBiosystems/DynamicST-Assist/README.md

 3. Fiducial Alignment and Tissue Detection.

-During the operation, you can zoom the image by scrolling the mouse wheel, or drag the image by pressing the right mouse button.
+During the operation, you can zoom the image by scrolling the mouse wheel or drag the image by pressing the right mouse button.

 ## Start software

 In this part, you have two choices.

-1. If you only have a DynaSpatial image, the "FIDUCIAL ALIGNMENT AND TISSUE DETECTION" button and the software will go to the Fiducial Alignment and Tissue Detection part.
-Then you can adjust DynaSpatial image and detect the tissue area.
+1. If you only have a DynaSpatial image, click the "FIDUCIAL ALIGNMENT AND TISSUE DETECTION" button and the software will go to the Fiducial Alignment and Tissue Detection part.
+Then you can adjust the DynaSpatial image and detect the tissue area.

-2. If you both have a DynaBlot image and a microscope image of the same tissue and need to align the two images, the "DYNABLOT IMAGE - MICROSCOPE IMAGE ALIGNMENT" button and the software will go to the DynaBlot Image and Microscope Image Alignment part.
+2. If you both have a DynaBlot image and a microscope image of the same tissue and need to align the two images, click the "DYNABLOT IMAGE - MICROSCOPE IMAGE ALIGNMENT" button and the software will go to the DynaBlot Image and Microscope Image Alignment part.
 Then you can align the DynaBlot image with the microscope image.
 After alignment, please continue to the Fiducial Alignment and Tissue Detection part.

   <div align=center><img src='./images/start.png' width =60%, height=60%></div>

 ## DynaBlot Image - Microscope Image Alignment

-In this part, you can align DynaBlot image and microscope image.
+In this part, you can align the DynaBlot image and the microscope image.

 ### Operation process

 #### Load Images
 STEPS: Display the current step and completed steps.

-TOOLS: Replace the DynaBlot image and replace the microscope image
+TOOLS: Replace the DynaBlot image or the microscope image

 1. Click the “LOADIMAGE” button on the left to load the DynaBlot image, which will be flipped horizontally.